-Carl Jung explained something profound and universal when he coined the word synchronistic to describe those events which seem like providence.
-My first conscious experience was on my thirty third birthday.
-I was in the middle of making a life changing decision; whether to stay in Aotearoa or take up an offer overseas.
-If I stayed I wanted to make a veggie garden and it was already spring, so hedging my bets, I went to the garden shop and bought lime, and blood and bone, and probably some seaweed magic.
-The cost was thirty three dollars and thirty three cents on my thirty third birthday.
+Carl Jung explained something profound and universal when he coined the word synchronistic to describe those events that seem like providence.
+My first conscious experience was on my thirty-third birthday.
+I was in the middle of making a life-changing decision: whether to stay in Aotearoa or take up an offer overseas.
+If I stayed, I wanted to make a veggie garden, and it was already spring, so hedging my bets, I went to the garden shop and bought lime, and blood and bone, and probably some seaweed magic.
+The cost was thirty-three dollars and thirty-three cents on my thirty-third birthday.
 I didn’t listen.
-Instead I spent a miserable year in Taiwan.
+Instead, I spent a miserable year in Taiwan.

-A few years later I read The Roots of Coincidence by Arthur Koestler where he explained Jung’s theory of synchronically.
-I was sceptical, because although God wasn’t in the theorem, it still assumed an Invisible Hand.
+A few years later, I read The Roots of Coincidence by Arthur Koestler where he explained Jung’s theory of synchronicity.
+I was sceptical, because although God wasn’t in the theorem, it still assumed an invisible hand.
 I talked to an uncle about it.
 He didn’t have an opinion.
 Then I told him I had a friend coming to visit me from Scotland.
 He asked where from, and I told him Loch Fyne.
-He said Jeez I had a girlfriend from there when I lived in the UK.
-What’s your mate’s name?.
-Turned out my uncle’s old girlfriend was my friend’s aunty.
+He said, ‘Jeez, I had a girlfriend from there when I lived in the UK.
+What’s your mate’s name?’
+It turned out my uncle’s old girlfriend was my friend’s aunty.
 I gave him the book to read.

 … a day has passed …

-Driving home from town this afternoon I heard an interview on the radio about China celebrating the birth of Confucius for the first time since the Revolution, and how the new leaders are allowing a high degree of freedom in religious practice after 50 years of suppression.
+Driving home from town this afternoon, I heard an interview on the radio about China celebrating the birth of Confucius for the first time since the Revolution and how the new leaders are allowing a high degree of freedom in religious practice after fifty years of suppression.

 So I gave praise to Carl Jung for quelling my doubts long enough to get on with the writing.